NotePlan/plugins/jgclark.Summaries/README.md

 - count the times you've met with staff member `@alice` this year so far
 - sum the length of your `@run`s in the last quarter
 - get a breakdown of how you're spending your week by tracking minutes across various areas (e.g. in a daily note - `@email(30)`; `@email(10)`; `@coding(45)`; `@writing(30)` or `#words/90`)
-- track completetion of a reference checklist template
+- track completion of a reference checklist template
 - show a heatmap chart of your `@sleep` stats

   ![Heatmap example](heatmap-work-0164.png)